Yang Chuantang: Tibet

+Yang was given a Deputy Director position at the National Ethnic Affairs Commission, while maintaining his provincial-ministerial rank in May 2005.
+In August 2011, he became the Chairperson of the All-China Federation of Supply and Marketing Cooperatives.
 In August 2012, Yang Chuangtang was appointed to succeed Li Shenglin as Minister of Transport.
-At the first plenary session of the 12th National People's Congress in March 2013, he was endorsed for the position by the national legislature.
+At the first plenary session of the 12th National People's Congress in March 2013, he was endorsed for the position.

-Yang was an alternate member of the 16th Central Committee of the Chinese Communist Party, and a full member of the 17th and 18th Central Committees.
+Yang was an alternate of the 16th Central Committee of the Chinese Communist Party, and a full member of the 17th and 18th Central Committees.

+On March 14, 2018, Yang Chuantang, was elected vice-chairman of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC), becoming a leader of the party and the state.
+On March 10, 2023, he stepped down from his post as vice-chairman of the CPPCC, and on May 10, 2023, he stepped down from his post as party secretary of the Ministry of Transportation.